 What learners produce: Learners create a mind map linking the problem to different subjects (maths for traffic flow, geography for road layout, social studies for community impact).

-The Primary Years Programme requires schools to structure their curriculum around six specific themes.
+The Primary Years Programme requires schools to structure their curriculum around six specific PYP transdisciplinary themes.
 These themes are considered essential to the human experience and provide the architecture for the school's Programme of Inquiry (POI).
-Each year group, except early years, must complete one unit of inquiry under each theme.
+Each year group, except early years, completes one unit of inquiry under each theme; the early years requirement is at least four units.
+The IB Learner Profile should then be planned through evidence-rich work inside each unit, not added as a separate display or final reflection.

 This theme explores the nature of the self, human relationships, physical and mental health, and human rights.
 It asks learners to consider what it means to be human in a complex society.
-Teachers guide learners beyond simple personal descriptions, encouraging them to investigate the psychological and social factors that shape identity.
+Teachers should avoid treating international mindedness as a neutral, English-speaking view of the world.
+A stronger unit asks whose identity is represented, whose language is missing and how local histories shape belonging (Tarc, 2009; Bunnell, 2011; Resnik, 2012).

-In the classroom, the teacher introduces concept mapping to explore personal identity.
-The teacher provides a central node labelled 'My Identity' and asks learners to create branches.
+In the classroom, the teacher uses concept mapping to explore personal identity.
+The teacher gives learners a central node labelled 'My Identity' and invites them to add branches in English and, where useful, their home languages.
+Translanguaging helps multilingual learners build concepts before their English academic vocabulary is fully secure.

 What the teacher does: The teacher models how to add nodes related to values, beliefs, and relationships.